ELUTQ: Optimizing Quantization Accuracy under LUT-Based Computation for Edge LLMs: Experiments

-Table \ref{tab::memory_time} reports the quantization time and peak GPU memory usage of HLQ-GPTQ and HLQ-Finetuning.
-HLQ-GPTQ is highly efficient, requiring only 0.15–0.40 hours for Llama2-7B and Llama2-13B, and 0.20 hours for Llama3.1-8B, with GPU memory usage between 7 and 10 GB.
-For Llama3.1-70B, it completes in 4 hours using 18 GB of memory, which fits easily within a single RTX 4090.
-HLQ-Finetuning also remains efficient.
-It uses 7–17 GB of memory for smaller models and 40 GB for Llama3.1-70B, and finishes in 1.5–4.5 hours for Llama2-7B and Llama2-13B, and 20 hours for Llama3.1-70B.
-Overall, both methods scale to large models while keeping memory usage low, making 2-bit and 3-bit quantization feasible on commodity GPUs.

-Table \ref{tab::time_comparasion} summarizes the quantization time and memory consumption of several 2-bit quantization pipelines on Llama3.1-70B during block reconstruction.
-Methods such as GPTQ and AWQ run relatively quickly but demand very large amounts of CPU memory.
-More advanced approaches, including OmniQ, Quip\#, AQLM, DB-LLM, and EfficientQAT, require long processing times ranging from tens to hundreds of hours and extremely high CPU memory.
-Several of these methods also exceed the VRAM capacity of four RTX 4090 GPUs.
-In comparison, HLQ-GPTQ completes in 4 hours with 64 GB of CPU memory and 18 GB of GPU memory, offering a significantly more practical and resource-efficient solution.
-HLQ-Finetuning shows similar advantages: it keeps the same low memory requirements and completes within 20 hours, outperforming existing finetuning-based quantizers.
-These results demonstrate that HLQ is an efficient and scalable framework for large-scale 2-bit quantization under realistic hardware constraints.
+Table~\ref{tab::time_comparasion} summarizes the quantization time and memory consumption of several 2-bit quantization pipelines on LLaMA3.1-70B.
+While methods such as GPTQ and AWQ complete quantization relatively quickly, they require large amounts of CPU memory.
+Some finetuning approaches, including OmniQ, Quip\#, AQLM, DB-LLM, and EfficientQAT, incur substantially longer processing times ranging from tens to hundreds of hours and demand extremely high CPU memory.
+In comparison, ELUTQ optimizes only a small number of parameters during fine-tuning under an efficient alternating optimization algorithm and a two-stage strategy, and by incorporating lazy loading and disk offloading into the quantization pipeline, it maintains low memory requirements and completes quantization within 40 hours.
+We further provide a parameter efficiency evaluation in Appendix~\ref{experiment_configurations_on_memory_time}.